 Also, you can provide some coverage, such as trees, bushes, etc., that your chickens can hide under or on when they see hawks coming.
 Read more about how to protect chickens from hawks.

 Snakes don’t need much space to enter the coop and eat the eggs or chicks.
 Just a small hole beneath the fencing or in the mesh is enough for them to pass through.
 Block every hole in the run with an impenetrable material such as a big piece of cloth, cement, etc. Also, don’t situate your coop in a place where snakes are easily frequent.
 Clear all surrounding bushes around the pen too.

 If wild dogs are in your neighborhood, you need to always look for them, as their hunting instincts will lead them to your chickens.
 Protect your chickens from them by securing the run and checking on your chickens regularly.
 If you are not available most of the time, you can deputize someone else to watch over your chickens.

 The Great Horned Owl is especially notorious for attacking chickens.
 Owls are nocturnal, so they hunt at night.
 Ensure your chickens are locked in every night and only let out when there’s enough light in the day.
 Also, keep off birds of any kind from your garden by eliminating possible food and water sources.

 Keeping foxes away from your chickens requires planning and taking action before the foxes attack.
-Even though foxes are smarter, you can outsmart them if you make the first moves.
+Even though foxes are more intelligent, you can outsmart them if you make the first moves.
 However, foxes aren’t the only predator you should keep away from your chickens.
-Other animals like raccoons, snakes, wild dogs, etc., are formidable enemies too.
+Other animals, like raccoons, snakes, wild dogs, etc., are formidable enemies too.